 Yusuke Endoh firstname.lastname@example.org

-Updated by Eregon (Benoit Daloze) almost 12 years ago
+Updated by Eregon (Benoit Daloze) about 12 years ago

 On 11 June 2010 15:58, Yusuke Endoh email@example.com wrote:

 | I agree that it is not good behavior, but it is definitely intended

 For a mathematician, and even if he takes care of computing

 limitations, he would think it is a bug I believe ;)

 Python, by example, does not complain (and it works) for this.